GoLangsam/pipe/README.md

 That's where we aim to go here - using [go](https.//golang.org/ "golang.org"), common sense and playful discipline.

-`pipe/s` aims to complement Your existing types and functions seamlessly - intentionally it is **not** a framework.
+Note: `pipe/s` complements Your existing types and functions - intentionally it is **not** a framework.

 Are You ready for this?